Hypoproteinemia is lower-than-normal levels of protein in the body.

 Not enough protein in your diet

-You can become deficient in protein if you don’t eat enough food sources — for example, if you follow a vegetarian or vegan diet.
+You can become deficient in protein if you don’t eat enough food sources.
 Severe protein deficiency is called kwashiorkor.
-This condition is more common in developing countries where people don’t have enough to eat.
+This condition is more common in low income countries where people don’t have enough to eat.